willymcallister/willymcallister.github.io/_articles/electric-potential.md

 ### Absolute voltage

 We defined voltage in terms of the difference in electric potential at two locations, the potential difference between here and there.
-Voltage is based on the difference in potential between two points.
+Voltage is the difference in potential between two points.

 Is there a notion of an *absolute* potential difference (an absolute voltage)?
 Is there an answer to, "Tell me the voltage <u>here</u> without reference to some other point."?
-Yes, there is, in a sense.
+Yes there is, in a sense.

-The convention is to define $v=0$ at infinity.
-With this convention, a meaning for absolute voltage emerges.
-If you make the starting location $a = \infty$, the voltage at a location $r$ away from a point charge becomes,
+The convention is to say $v=0$ at infinity.
+With this convention a meaning for absolute voltage emerges.
+Starting at location $a = \infty$, the voltage at a location $r$ away from a point charge becomes,

 $\text{V}_{r} = \left (\dfrac{Q}{4\pi\epsilon_0} \dfrac{1}{r} \right ) - \cancel{\left (\dfrac{Q}{4\pi\epsilon_0} \dfrac{1}{\infty} \right )}$

-The term with $1/\infty$ goes to zero.

-The absolute voltage at a location is the external work required to bring a unit test charge from infinity up to some location $r$.
+The second term goes to zero.
+This make the absolute voltage at a location the external work required to bring a unit test charge "up from" infinity to location $r$,

 $\text{V}_{r}  = \dfrac{Q}{4\pi\epsilon_0} \dfrac{1}{r}$

 This isn't magic.
 It's just a turn of phrase or verbal sleight-of-hand.
 Absolute voltage is the same as saying the voltage at location $r$ is the potential difference between $r$ and infinity.
 It works as long as everyone in the conversation shares the assumption that the reference point for zero voltage is out at infinity.
 It is always safe to stick with the definition: voltage is a potential difference.

-Note: The concept of absolute voltage is rarely used.
+Caution: The concept of absolute voltage is rarely used.
+You measure voltages with your voltmeter.
+It probably didn't come with a black probe cable that reaches to infinity.
 It's best to have two points in mind when talking about voltage.

 ### How much is a volt?